UffizziCloud/docs/docs/setup/config-previews.md

 There are two distinct methods for configuring Previews on Uffizzi:

-* Compose  - A configuration-as-code YAML based on Docker Compose (version 3.9) `docker-compose.uffizzi.yml`.
+* Compose  - A configuration-as-code YAML - `docker-compose.uffizzi.yml`- based on Docker Compose (version 3.9) .
             Unless otherwise noted, Uffizzi recognizes Docker Compose syntax.
 * Templates - Configurations created and managed in the Uffizzi Web Interface (GUI).

 ## Using Compose

-1. Write Your Compose - Start with your docker-compose.yml and create a new file named docker-compose.uffizzi.yml.
+1. Write Your Compose - Start with your `docker-compose.yml` and create a new file named `docker-compose.uffizzi.yml`.
 Check [References](https://docs.uffizzi.com/references/compose-spec/) for examples and detailed information on how to write your `docker-compose.uffizzi.yml`.

-2. Save your `docker-compose.uffizzi.yml` at the top level of the `main` or primary branch in your repository.
+2. Add your `x-uffizzi` element(s) and save your `docker-compose.uffizzi.yml` at the top level of the `main` or primary branch in your repository.

 ![Screenshot](../assets/images/compose-in-git.png)